 WBZ News Update For June 17, 2022

-WBZ-TV's Liam Martin and Jacob Wycoff have your latest news and weather.
+WBZ-TV's Lisa Hughes and Eric Fisher have your latest news and weather.

 View CBS News In